 I never thought I’d be telling people not to travel, but right now, we all need to stay at home and stop the spread of COVID-19.
-As someone whose life completely revolves around travel, it’s not an easy time.
-All my plans for the year have been put on hiatus and my weekend plans consist of going from the bedroom to kitchen.
+As someone whose life revolves around travel, it’s not an easy time.
+All my plans for the year are on hiatus, and my weekend plans consist of going from the bedroom to the kitchen.
 Since it doesn’t look like I’ll be traveling far away anytime soon, I have to find ways to satisfy my wanderlust at home.
-Here are ten ways you can travel from home and keep entertained during these periods of social distancing.
+Here are ten ways you can travel the world from home and keep entertained during these periods of social distancing.

 How to Satisfy Your Wanderlust at Home

 Thanks to the internet and technology, there are a lot of ways to see the world from your computer screen.
 From virtual museum tours, live nature streams, and cultural events, here are some ways you can travel the world virtually.